Outer-crust equations of state for neutron stars: Introduction

 A key ingredient in determining the composition of the outer crust is the knowledge of nuclear ground-state masses~\citep{Baym-71,Haensel_1989}.
-At low densities, the equilibrium nuclei are experimentally known, allowing for a largely model-independent determination of the crustal composition.
-However, as the density increases and the equilibrium nuclei approach the neutron-drip line, experimental data become limited and theoretical nuclear mass models are required to predict the properties of increasingly neutron-rich systems.
+At low densities, the equilibrium nuclei are experimentally known, allowing for a mainly model-independent determination of the crustal composition.
+However, as the density increases and the equilibrium nuclei approach the neutron-drip line, experimental nuclear masses far from the valley of $\beta$-stability become limited and theoretical nuclear mass models are required to predict the properties of increasingly neutron-rich systems.